How To Zip A Folder In Linux Distribution Using Compression Levels

 Here, Alpha is the zipped folder.

-To sum up, these are the best ways for creating a zip file on a Linux distribution; you can use both the graphical and zip command methods to zip a folder in Linux.
+To sum up, these are the best ways to create a zip file on a Linux distribution; you can use both the graphical and zip command methods to zip a folder in Linux.
 Likewise, extracting the zip file involves the same two methods.
-Additionally, You can use the compression level along with the zip utilities to have a much optimal file in your working directory.
+Additionally, You can use the compression level along with the zip utilities to have a much more optimal file in your working directory.

 Previous Post

-Top 6 Websites to Learn Coding for Free in 2022
+10 Best Websites to Learn Coding for Free

 Next Post